-UIC Nursing faculty member on team to study promising Zika vaccine
+UIC Nursing prof on team to study promising Zika vaccine

 The Zika virus doesn’t make healthy adults very sick; at worst, it produces mild, flu-like symptoms.